Top 30 Best Free WordPress Plugins for Every Website

 Back-end site management isn’t sexy, but the free plugins in this section may just be the most important on this list.
 They’ll help you to speed up your site, make it secure, and just generally keep everything humming along.

-Moving your WordPress site to HTTPS/SSL is a great way to make it more secure for both you and your visitors, and it will also help you to avoid the nasty Not Secure warnings that Google is adding to Chrome for ALL non-HTTPS sites.
+Moving your WordPress site to HTTPS/SSL is a great way to make it more secure for both you and your visitors, and it will also help you to avoid the nasty Not Secure warnings that Google added to Chrome for ALL non-HTTPS sites.

 With the availability of free SSL certificates, it won’t even cost you a dime — you just need a way to safely migrate your WordPress site to HTTPS.